JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 `polycentroid()` finds the centroid of the new polygon.

 This loop steps through the points and moves every odd-numbered one halfway towards the centroid. `between()` finds a point midway between two specified points.
-The `poly()` function draws the array of points.
+Finally the `poly()` function draws the array of points.

 ```julia
     for pt in 1:2:length(pgon)